 2015Businessman, Leon Gorman, dies of cancer in Yarmouth, Maine, at age 80.
 He was President and Chairman of the Board for the clothing company L.L.
 Bean.
 He transformed L.L.
 Bean from a catalog company with a single retail store and 100 employees into a multi-channel retailer with more than 5,000 employees and sales topping $1.5 billion.

 2016Over three million bees die in South Carolina after being exposed to pesticides intended for mosquitoes carrying the Zika virus.

 2016Around 180 million people begin striking in India against Prime Minister Narendra Modi's economic privatization plans.
 The strike is thought to be the largest in human history.

 2016A protest of a four-state, $3.8 billion oil pipeline turns violent outside the Standing Rock Sioux reservation after tribal officials say construction crews have destroyed American Indian burial grounds and cultural sites.

 2016A 5.6 earthquake strikes Pawnee, Oklahoma, tying the record for the strongest in state history.
 State officials order the closure of three dozen wastewater disposal wells by oil and gas operators, as the quake may have been caused by fracking.

-PHOTOS TOP TO BOTTOM: San Marino; Eleanor of Portugal, Holy Roman Empress; John Humphrey Noyes; King Otto of Greece; Ferdinand Porsche; Alan Ladd; the first Taco Bell circa 1962; Anne Jackson, Freddie King; Pauline Collins; Valerine Perrine; the title graphic for Search for Tomorrow; Sonny Boy Williamson; Dagen H Day in Sweden 1967; The Dave Clark Five; Frank Capra; Pauline Kael; and Judy Carne.
+PHOTOS TOP TO BOTTOM: San Marino; Eleanor of Portugal, Holy Roman Empress; John Humphrey Noyes; King Otto of Greece; Ferdinand Porsche; Alan Ladd; the first Taco Bell circa 1962; Anne Jackson, Freddie King; Pauline Collins; Valerine Perrine; the title graphic for Search for Tomorrow; Sonny Boy Williamson; Dagen H Day in Sweden 1967; The Dave Clark Five; Frank Capra; Pauline Kael; Judy Carne; and Walter Becker.